btc-ag/redg/README.md

 # RedG test data generation library

 This is the code repository for the RedG project.
+For a quick overview [visit the website](https://btc-ag.github.io/redg).

 ## Maven